oat-sa/extension-tao-offline/README.md

 ```

 As a system administrator you can also install it through the TAO Extension Manager:
-- Settings (the gears on the right hand side of the menu) -> Extension manager
+- Settings (the gears on the right-hand side of the menu) -> Extension manager
-- Select _taoOffline_ on the right hand side, check the box and hit _install_
+- Select _taoOffline_ on the right-hand side, check the box and hit _install_

 ## Synchronization and Encryption